Glenn T. Seaborg Institute

 • Strength of candidate

-Successful candidates must be approved by the ORNL Postdoc Program before receiving funding and performing research.
-Final selections will be made by the Seaborg Initiative Leadership Team based on rankings, programmatic balance, project strategic importance, and budget.
+Final selections will be made by the Seaborg Institute Leadership Team based on rankings, programmatic balance, project strategic importance, and budget.

 The Seaborg Postdoctoral Researcher Program requires performance metrics of activities and resource management reporting.
 Successful Seaborg Postdoctoral Researchers are required to report project activities and to participate in program activities with funding dependent upon compliance with these requirements: